 Things change in the event planning process; it’s all part of it.
 Don’t forget to update your entertainment provider.

-Making sure you keep you agency up to date means you don’t have to stress about the music side of things as everything will be planned for!
+Making sure you keep your DJ up to date means you don’t have to stress about the music side of things as everything will be planned for!